Tel: +44(0) 1246 292292 | alloys@wbrl.co.uk

 NICKEL

-Westbrook Resources specialise in the supply and distribution of high-purity Nickel to steel works across the world.
-We sell Nickel in various forms including pellets, rounds, cathode, discs and briquettes.
+Westbrook Resources is a leading Nickel supplier in the UK, specialising in the supply and distribution of high-purity Nickel to steelworks across the world.
+We offer Nickel in various forms including pellets, rounds, cathode, discs and briquettes.
 The chemical analysis is as follows:

 Nickel Packing & Size Options